Read time: 1 minute

 Name scoped resources by using the resource syntax structure depicted below.

 In the following example, we name all feature flags across all environments:

 In the example above,

-proj/*:indicates that all named projects will be included in the list of results.
+proj/*:includes all named projects in the list of results.

-env/*: indicates that all environments will be included in the list of results.
+env/*: includes all environments in the list of results.

 For a more refined example, we could name all feature flags whose keys start with

 Here is a reference list of all the supported resources in LaunchDarkly, and their scopes:

 |Top-level resource.
 Projects have no parent resource.
 Write it as |